alphagov/inside-government-admin-guide/your-account/get-an-account.md

 ---
 layout: default
-title: How to publish content on GOV.UK - Get an account
+title: How to publish content / Get an account
 ---

 ## Get an account